 Making the switch

-If you are wanting to change your campus, then please see relevant section below.
+If you want to change your campus, please see relevant section below.

 Application closing dates

 Please refer to key dates for application closing dates.
 Please note some programs may have an earlier closing date.
-Refer to the program entry in the Degree Finder for more information.
+Refer to the program entry at Griffith degrees for more information.
 For other key dates, including open enrolment for your trimester, please refer to the Academic Calendar.

 You can apply for an internal transfer if you are: